 The village of Grosses Coques was named after the large clams that the first Acadian settlers discovered on the tidal flats.
 Turn left onto Major’s Point Road and discover the first Acadian chapel and cemetery at Pointe-à-Major, the site of the first Acadian settlers in 1758.

 In Church Point you cannot miss Sainte-Marie Church Museum, reputed to be the largest wooden church in North America.
-Although the interior is closed for 2020, the impressive architecture, an interpretive panel and a great photo opp makes this a worthwhile stop.
+Although the interior is closed, the impressive architecture, an interpretive panel and a great photo opp makes this a worthwhile stop.
 The main entrance to the Le Petit Bois trails is behind the church.

 In Church Point, be sure to stop in to Université Sainte-Anne, the only French language university in Nova Scotia and home to one of the world’s best French immersion programs.
 Get informed at the Rendez-vous de la Baie Visitor Centre, also home to an impressive Acadian Museum and Le Trecarré art gallery.